Halloween Sugar Cookies

 Why do my sugar cookies taste like flour?

-A chalky, floury tasting sugar cookie is the result of — you guessed it! — too much flour!
-Be sparing with the flour you use to roll out the dough, and make sure the dough isn’t dry or crumbly (a sign of too much flour).
+A chalky, floury-tasting sugar cookie is the result of— you guessed it!— too much flour!
+Be sparing with the flour used to roll out the dough to make sure the dough isn’t dry or crumbly.

-If you’ve added too much flour and your sugar cookie dough is dry (and won’t hold a shape because it’s crumbling), then add a half teaspoon of cooking oil (something light like canola oil).
+If you’ve added too much flour and your sugar cookie dough is dry, add a half teaspoon of cooking oil (something light like canola oil).
 Mix it into the dough to incorporate it.
 Continue adding half teaspoons until you reach the desired consistency.

 halloween decorated monster iced sugar cookies